-All children must wear the school coat and/or fleece to and from school.
+All children must wear the school coat and / or fleece to and from school.
 This is the only coat that is allowed to be worn for school and must be brought to school every day unless otherwise informed by us.
 We will not insist that school coats are brought to school after the summer half term break, but the decision as to whether or not your child does so is at your discretion.
-However, if children are to attend an out of school visit at any time (including local visits such as Gosforth Library), they must have with them their school coat or they may not be allowed to attend the visit.
+However, if children are to attend an out of school visit at any time, they must have with them their school coat or they may not be allowed to attend the visit.